photo-dug/OpenAI-SC-CypressTests/README.md

 ## CI (GitHub Actions)
 - Add repository secrets: `SC_USERNAME`, `SC_PASSWORD`.
+- CYPRESS_FINGERPRINT_STRICT=true CYPRESS_SKIP_AUDIO=false npx cypress open
 - Fingerprint strictness is **warning** in CI (`FINGERPRINT_STRICT: 'false'`).
 Set to `'true'` to fail on low similarity.
+  - What strictness does (and how to force a fail)
+  - Strict = false: If similarity is below 0.90, Step 7 will still pass, but we record a "warning" and the score in results.json.
+  - Strict = true: If similarity < 0.90, Step 7 will fail with an assertion like: Audio similarity score 0.842.

 ## Packaging
 - Local: `npm run zip` → `soundcredit-e2e.zip` (excludes node_modules and artifacts).